inxm-ai/enterprise-mcp-bridge/README.md

 ---

 ## Core Concepts

-1. Ad-hoc (stateless) tool calls: Just POST to `/tools/{tool_name}` with arguments.
+1. **Ad-hoc (stateless) tool calls**: POST to `/tools/{tool_name}` with arguments.
 A temporary MCP connection is created and torn down.
-2. Managed sessions: Start with `/session/start`, receive a session ID cookie (`x-inxm-mcp-session`).
-Subsequent tool calls reuse a persistent MCP process context (supports stateful tools).
+2. **Managed sessions**: Start with `/session/start`, receive a session ID cookie (`x-inxm-mcp-session`).
+Subsequent tool calls reuse a persistent MCP process context.
-3. Multi-user separation: If an OAuth token is present (cookie `_oauth2_proxy`) it is appended internally to the session identifier to avoid collisions and enforce per-user isolation.
+3. **Multi-user separation**: If an OAuth token is present (cookie `_oauth2_proxy`) it is appended internally to the session identifier to avoid collisions and enforce per-user isolation.
-4. Automatic OAuth token propagation: When a tool declares an `oauth_token` property in its JSON schema, the server injects a validated token value; clients need not send it explicitly.
+4. **Automatic OAuth token propagation**: When a tool declares an `oauth_token` property in its JSON schema, the server injects a validated token value; clients need not send it explicitly.
-5. Token exchange: Incoming Keycloak token can be exchanged for a provider (e.g., Microsoft) token using `TokenRetrieverFactory` and exported into the MCP subprocess environment variable defined by `OAUTH_ENV`.
+5. **Token exchange**: Incoming Keycloak token can be exchanged for a provider (e.g., Microsoft) token using `TokenRetrieverFactory` and exported into the MCP subprocess environment variable defined by `OAUTH_ENV`.

 ---